NickElseySpelloC/InvestSmartExport/README.md

 | SubjectPrefix | Optional.
 If set, the app will add this text to the start of any email subject line for emails it sends. |

 # Running the Script
-Run the app using the relavant shell script for your operating system:

-## macOS / Linux
 `launch.sh`

-## Windows
-`powershell -ExecutionPolicy ByPass -c  .\launch.ps1`

 # Troubleshooting
 ## "No module named xxx"